captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## CREON:
-But to bury him is a crime, not an act of grace.
+And it was a crime to bury him , not an act of grace.

 ---

 ## ANTIGONE: